You’ve probably used a Dutch invention in your life without realizing it. Here are some of the most famous inventions to thank Dutch inventors for.

 Yet the Dutch have been a nation of inventors since using windmills to create farmland from marshes more than 800 years ago.
 Dutch artists also left their mark, not least during the Dutch Golden Age of painting with works by Rembrandt, Vermeer, Jan de Bray and Dirck Hals.

-The following list includes some of the best inventions to come from the Netherlands, plus possibly a few Dutch inventions you didn’t realise came from Dutch inventors.
+The following list includes some of the best inventions to come from the Netherlands.
+There’s also a few Dutch inventions you didn’t realize came from Dutch inventors.

 Storm proof umbrella

-Starting with a modern invention, Dutch weather provided the perfect base for testing Gerwin Hoogendoorn’s storm proof umbrella.
-In 2005, this Dutch industrial design student invented an umbrella with a similar shape to a stealth plane, which was aerodynamically streamlined to withstand wind force 10 (up to 100 km/h or 70 mp/h) without turning inside-out, alongside ‘eyesavers’ to protect accidentally wounding others with the tips.
+Starting with a modern invention, Dutch weather provided the perfect base for testing Gerwin Hoogendoorn’s storm-proof umbrella.
+In 2005, this Dutch industrial design student invented an umbrella with a similar shape to a stealth plane.
+This was aerodynamically streamlined to withstand wind force 10 (up to 100 km/h or 70 mp/h) without turning inside-out, alongside ‘eyesavers’ to protect accidentally wounding others with the tips.
 Hoogendoorn’s storm umbrella has won several design awards.

 This Dutch invention was reportedly the result of an experiment of a 16th-century Dutch shipmaster.
 In his attempt to make wine easier to transport, he heated the wine with the idea to create a concentrate which could later be diluted with water.
-Except his potent new drink was enjoyed so much, he declared it a drink known as ‘burnt wine’ (brandewijn in Dutch).
+His potent new drink was so popular, he declared it a drink known as burnt wine (brandewijn in Dutch).

-A year before Galileo was first to gaze at the stars with his improved telescope model, spectacle-craftsmen Zacharias Jannsen and Hans Lipperhey from Middelburg developed simple spyglasses made from tubes with one biconvex and biconcave lens.
+A year before Galileo first gazed at the stars with his telescope, spectacle-craftsmen Zacharias Jannsen and Hans Lipperhey developed simple spyglasses made from tubes with one biconvex and biconcave lens.

-The first person to apply for a telescope patent was Hans Lippershey (or Lipperhey) in 1608, however, it is disputed whether the idea originated with Zacharias Janssen, who lived in the same town also working on optical instruments.
-Adding to influx of inventions, a third Dutchman, Jacob Metius, also created a telescope that he tried to patent several weeks after Lippershey.
+The first person to apply for a telescope patent was Hans Lippershey in 1608.
+However, it is disputed whether the idea originated with Zacharias Janssen, who lived in the same town also working on optical instruments.
+Adding to the influx of inventions, a third Dutchman, Jacob Metius, also created a telescope that he tried to patent several weeks after Lippershey.

 Who really invented the microscope?
-It is generally agreed that the microscope was invented in Middelburg in the Netherlands around the 16th or 17th century, but credit is in dispute.
-It is thought a simple version of the microscope was created by Zacharias and Hans Janssen (a son-father team) in the mid-1500s, around the same as spectacle maker Hans Lippershey.
+The microscope was invented in Middelburg in the Netherlands around the 16th or 17th century, but credit is in dispute.
+It is thought a simple version of the microscope was created by Zacharias and Hans Janssen in the mid-1500s, around the same as spectacle maker Hans Lippershey.
 However, it is Anton van Leeuwenhoek that is more commonly known for his invention in the 1670s.
-Van Leeuwenhoek’s microscope used a magnifying glass with one lens that could magnify more than 200x real size, far ahead of the previous 30x magnification achieved.
+Van Leeuwenhoek’s microscope used a magnifying glass with one lens that could magnify more than 200x real size; that was far ahead of the pre-existing 30x magnification.
 Leeuwenhoek was also the first person to observe single-cell organisms.

-The first design of a submarine was the genius of British William Bourne but it was Dutch physicist Cornelis Drebbel who constructed the first moveable underwater vessel in the 1620s, while working for the English Royal Navy.
-The first functioning submarine, tested in the Thames, was constructed of a wooden frame and only stretched greased leather to keep out the icy water, with tubes used for air and oars and flaps for momentum.
+The first design of a submarine was the genius of British William Bourne.
+It was Dutch physicist Cornelis Drebbel who constructed the first moveable underwater vessel in the 1620s while working for the English Royal Navy.
+The first functioning submarine had a wooden frame and only stretched greased leather to keep out the icy water, with tubes used for air and oars and flaps for momentum.

 The Olympic flame

 This tradition accidently became a Dutch invention when architect Jan Wils worked on the Olympic Stadium in Amsterdam in 1928.
 His design incorporated a tower emitting smoke, which would be seen better during the day.
-Fire subsequently became a part of Olympic traditions and in 1936 the first flame was carried into Berlin’s games by an athlete.
+Fire subsequently became a part of Olympic traditions; in 1936, the first flame entered Berlin’s games with an athlete.

 Getting caught by a speed camera is not something everybody would thank Dutch inventors for.
 Perhaps ironically, it was Dutch rally driver Maus Gatsonides who thought up this Dutch invention, producing and selling the first automatic speedometers in 1958.
 Similar to today, speed was measured by a chronometer that was activated any time car tires hit the two rubber tubes laid across the road.